 3. Fighting the Process

 Labor and Childbirth is something your body is made to do.
-Of course in some cases a ceserean is needed, but if you do not know for sure that this is the case for you, why not try to give yourself the best chance at a successful vaginal delivery.
+In some cases a cesarean is needed, but if you do not know for certain that this is the case for you, why not try to give yourself the best chance at a successful vaginal delivery.
 A few things you can do to promote this process include; trying various positions, pay attention to the cues your body gives you, and keep your muscles relaxed during contractions.

 Assist the Process

 Labor pain is intense.
 Consider positions that may help you relax and control pain.

 - Positions not only aide in your comfort, but also encourage proper positioning of the baby for delivery.
 Try sticking with each new position for at least 30 minutes or so.
 Even if you have found one particular position that is the most comfortable, it is still important to make position changes occasionally to keep the progress going.

 - In labor you will get cues from you body; pay attention to them.
 If after giving a new position 5 contractions it still just doesn't feel right, change positions.
 If you feel like you need to rest, rest.
 If you feel like touch or massage will help you get through things, ask.
 If you feel an overwhelming urge to do something, do it.
 Just remember to remain confident in your ability to do this and keep in control.